Director of Public Prosecutions: Belize

 The Director of Public Prosecutions of Belize is the official responsible for the prosecution of criminal offences.
-He or she heads the Office of the Director of Public Prosecutions.
+The director heads the Office of the Director of Public Prosecutions.

 Canada

 In Canada, each province's Crown Attorney Office is responsible for the conduct of criminal prosecutions.
 In Ontario, the local Crown Attorney's Office in the Criminal Law Division is in charge of criminal cases.
 Only British Columbia, Nova Scotia, and Quebec (a civil code jurisdiction) have a Director of Public Prosecutions office per se.

 The Public Prosecution Service of Canada (PPSC) is a federal government organisation, created on 12 December 2006, when the Director of Public Prosecutions Act, enacted as part of the Federal Accountability Act, came into force.
-The Act split the conduct of federal prosecutions from the Department of Justice and created the Office of the Director of Public Prosecutions (officially called the Public Prosecution Service of Canada).
+The Act split the conduct of federal prosecutions from the Department of Justice and created the Office of the Director of Public Prosecutions.

 The PPSC fulfills the responsibilities of the Minister of Justice and Attorney General of Canada in the discharge of the Attorney General's criminal law mandate by prosecuting criminal offences under federal jurisdiction.
 In this regard, the PPSC assumes the role played within the Department of Justice by the former Federal Prosecution Service (FPS).
 The PPSC takes on additional responsibilities for prosecuting new fraud offences under the Financial Administration Act, as well as offences under the Canada Elections Act.
 Unlike the FPS, which was part of the Department of Justice, the PPSC is an independent organisation, reporting to Parliament through the Minister of Justice and Attorney General of Canada.

 The PPSC is responsible for prosecuting offences under more than 50 federal statutes and for providing prosecution-related legal advice to law enforcement agencies.
 Cases prosecuted by the PPSC include those involving drugs, organised crime, terrorism, tax law, money laundering and proceeds of crime, crimes against humanity and war crimes, Criminal Code offences in the territories, and a large number of federal regulatory offences.